 Matt is right where he wants to be at Kairos Community College, he values the Kairos way and is looking forward to continuing to connect with the young people and play a role in shaping their future.

-With over seven years of experience in education administration in independent schools and higher education, Katy is enjoying the challenge of working in a much smaller school environment at Kairos.
-She is a born and bred Sunshine Coastie, and when not at work, is generally at the beach with friends and her much-loved dog, or watching AFL, netball or rugby league.
+With over eight years of experience in education administration in independent schools and higher education, Katy is enjoying the challenge of working in a much smaller school environment at Kairos.
+She is a born and bred Sunshine Coastie, and when not at work, is generally at the beach with friends and her much-loved dog.

-Although not in a classroom role, Katy is passionate about all Kairos staff contributing to our young people and loves the opportunity to step away from her desk and have a chat.
+Although not in a classroom role, Katy is passionate about all Kairos staff contributing to our young people’s time at school, and loves the opportunity to step away from her desk, cultivate relationships, and connect with Kairos students and families.